ausazh/Uhhuonanjh/examples/mythical creatures.md

 Some may not have heard these tales at all, others have heard them but do not believe.
 But the wisdom of the ancestors, of our ancestors, is ignored at your own peril.

 The seas, domain of Me'rheazge, they boast of a magnificent power and an unfathomable size, but they also harbour many a dangerous creature.  **Wolf-fish** lurk off many coasts, swimming around waiting for their next meal which could be a human.  **Seadragons** infest the Seadragon Strait and beyond, frightening fishers with their sharp claws.
-While sightings are rare, a few ancestors tell of the fearsome Mammoth-fish, with the size and weight of a 50 elephants - thank the Ancestors that these animals stay far away from the coasts, for who knows how much damage just one of them could cause.
+While sightings are rare, a few ancestors tell of the fearsome **Mammoth-fish**, with the size and weight of 50 elephants - thank the Ancestors that these animals stay far away from the coasts, for who knows how much damage just one of them could cause.

 The mountains, domain of Xaqqêkke - their height and difficult terrain give ample room for mighty creatures to dwell.
-While mammoths - giant elephants covered in fur - are no longer a regular occurrence, they still pose a threat to mountain settlements.
-The ibex, while a nuisance in their modern form, descend from the mighty Long-Horned Goat, known for its powerful charge, stabbing and killing many early pioneers with its sharp pair of horns.
+While **mammoths** - giant elephants covered in fur - are no longer a regular occurrence, they still pose a threat to mountain settlements.
+The ibex, while a nuisance in their modern form, descend from the mighty **Long-Horned Goat**, known for its powerful charge, stabbing and killing many early pioneers with its sharp pair of horns.

 The Southlands, domain of Yinddźaoge - in these calm lands there are still a number of dangerous mythical creatures.
 While we have learnt to counteract the effects of all common snakes in the plains, there is no human or animal that can survive a bite from the Three-Tongue Snake.
 In addition, there are stories of a community of half-human, half-coyote people who are known to feast on humans.